aliceinpalth/3dfetch/README.md

 # Screenshots
 ![3dfetch running a new 3DS](http://i.imgur.com/qhMDawH.png)

-3dfetch running on a new 3DS running Luma CFW.
+3dfetch running on a new 3DS with Luma CFW.

 # Where to get it
 Check the [releases page](https://github.com/yyualice/3dfetch/releases).
 Or get it on TitleDB within FBI.